circleci/circleci-docs/jekyll/_cci2/testing-orbs.md

       - <orb-name>/greet
 ```

 In your local version, `<orb-name>` will be replaced by the orb name you provided.
 This job offers a way for us to test our orb's jobs in a real CircleCI environment.

+Replace  the steps of this job with commands from your orb.
 You could include a sample project if needed or otherwise just run your orb's commands to ensure they do not result in a failure.

 ### How To Test Orb Jobs